 But when we asked ChatGPT to make distinctions between the public and private sector versions of Alex, the tool seemed to reach the limits of its current capabilities, resulting in repetitive and circular data.

-ChatGPT Plus is exceptionally good at summarizing, but this strength becomes its weakness in the context of personas.
-The tool generalizes, mitigating the key differences of each persona and creating stereotypes, which is exactly what personas try to avoid.
+ChatGPT Plus is exceptionally good at summarising, but this strength becomes its weakness in the context of personas.
+The tool generalises, mitigating the key differences of each persona and creating stereotypes, which is exactly what personas try to avoid.
 As a result, we will continue to approach B2B personas with our best-in-class syndicated toolkit and custom market research.
 This package creates distinctive personas that lay the groundwork for comprehensive, data-informed marketing strategies.

 AI is just one piece of the puzzle

 Generative AI opens up new possibilities for businesses to gain deeper insights into their target audience, but only if we consider it as one source of information among others, such as syndicated tools, custom market research, social listening, and more.
-The risk of making it your sole source is that it would generalize and mitigate differences into stereotypes, preventing effective marketing strategies from being developed and implemented.
+The risk of making it your sole source is that it would generalise and mitigate differences into stereotypes, preventing effective marketing strategies from being developed and implemented.